-The Conceptual Sketch Plan Review is a simple but important first step in the design process to ensure that the Applicant and the DRC are in mutual agreement with design principles prior to the Owner committing to substantial professional design costs.
+The Conceptual Design Review is a simple but important first step in the design process to ensure that the Applicant and the DRC are in mutual agreement with design principles prior to the Owner committing to substantial professional design costs.
+Owners, architects, and builders are all highly encouraged to read the Twin Buttes Vision in Sec.
+1.1.
 Each lot at Twin Buttes is unique in its topography and all building projects are to be designed to fit the lot, NOT to change the lot to fit the building project.
-Applicant is to submit:
+In addition, as the community is expanding, building projects should also consider existing homes, structures, and the surrounding streetscape.